-Students who have completed a Masters in this department should discuss their intention to read towards a PhD with the member of staff they have identified to supervise their studies, or alternatively with the HoD.
-Students who completed their Masters at an institution other than Rhodes University should submit a draft research note that outlines your area of interest, your academic record and a current curriculum vitae to stats@ru.ac.za.
+Students who have completed a Master's in this department should discuss their intention to read towards a PhD with the member of staff they have identified to supervise their studies, or alternatively with the HoD.
+Students who completed their Master's at an institution other than Rhodes University should submit a draft research note that outlines your area of interest, your academic record and a current curriculum vitae to stats@ru.ac.za.
 Based on this, the Head of the Department of Statistics will identify an appropriate supervisor.
-They will work with you on appropriate research proposal that is submitted for consideration by faculty for admission to read towards the degree.
+They will work with you on an appropriate research note that is submitted for consideration by faculty for provisional admission to read towards the degree.
+Once provisionally registered, candidates are required to submit a full research proposal that is acceptable to the senior members of staff.
+The candidate is required to present this proposal to the staff, postgraduate and senior undergraduate students of the department.
+Candidates are required to present their project to the staff, postgraduate and senior undergraduate students of the department prior to submitting their thesis for examination.